BlueOakJS/blueoak-server-template/README.md

 }
 ```

-You can then start the server with either `npm start` or `nodemon`.
+Install the project dependencies with `npm install`, and then run the server with one of `npm start` or `nodemon`.

 ## More information